-IV.
-Tenant Selection Criteria for PBV Units
+V. Tenant Selection Criteria for PBV Units Only

-A formal wait list is maintained for the Project-Based Voucher (PBV) units at HK Homes.
-The waitlist for this property remains open at all times, except when the number of applicants exceeds a level that can be reasonably managed in accordance with HUD program requirements.
-In such cases, Housing Kitsap may exercise its discretion to temporarily close the PBV wait list to ensure fair and efficient processing.
-When the PBV wait list is closed, no new applications will be accepted.
+A formal wait list is maintained for the Project-Based Voucher (PBV) units at Kingston Ridge.
+The LIGTC and Market Rate units at the property are not subject to a wait list and are filled on a first-qualified, first-offered basis in accordance with program eligibility and screening procedures.
+The PBV wait list remains open at all times, except when the number of applicants exceeds a level that can be reasonably managed in accordance with HUD program requirements.
+In such cases, Housing Kitsap may exercise it's discretion to temporarily close the PBV wait list to ensure fair and efficient processing.
+When the PBV wait list is closed, no new applications will be accepted for PBV-designated units until it reopens.